-Regardless of the length of the military action, the mobilised reservist has the right to be reinstated in his/her former job within six months of demobilisation.
+Regardless of the length of the military action, the mobilised reservist has the right to be reinstated in their former job within six months of demobilisation.

-To exercise the right to be reinstated, the reservist must write to the Authority via the line manager no later than the third Monday after demobilisation confirming his/her intention to return to work within the following 13 weeks.
-The initial 13-week period may be renewed by the employee for a further 13 weeks if circumstances such as illness or injury prevent the reservist's return during the initial period..
-In these circumstances it is the employees responsibility to renew this request.
-However, the reservist forfeits his/her right to return to work with the Authority if s/he fails to do so within 26 weeks of demobilisation.
+To exercise the right to be reinstated, the reservist must write to the Authority via the line manager no later than the third Monday after demobilisation confirming their intention to return to work within the following 13 weeks.
+The initial 13-week period may be renewed by the employee for a further 13 weeks if circumstances such as illness or injury prevent the reservist's return during the initial period.
+In these circumstances it is the employee's responsibility to renew this request.
+However, the reservist forfeits their right to return to work with the Authority if they fail to do so within 26 weeks of demobilisation.

-Once the reservist has been reinstated, the Authority will continue to employ him/her in that same occupation (and on the same terms and conditions) for:
+Once the reservist has been reinstated, the Authority will continue to employ them in that same occupation (and on the same terms and conditions) for: